Sideshow (automobile exhibition): History

-In the 21st century, sideshows have become increasingly prevalent in other cities, such as Los Angeles, Kansas City, Detroit and in multiple cities in Texas, despite the danger that they pose to the public.
+In the 21st century, sideshows have become increasingly prevalent in other cities, such as Los Angeles, Orlando, Boston and in multiple cities in Texas, despite the danger that they pose to the public.
 These sideshows are now considerably more intense than during their peak in the 1980s and 1990s.
-Sideshows in the 21st century have increasingly involved stolen cars with cars such as the Infiniti G-Line, seventh-generation Dodge Charger, third-generation Dodge Challenger, and fifth and sixth-generation Chevrolet Camaro being common targets for car thieves.
+Sideshows in the 21st century have increasingly involved stolen cars, with cars such as the Infiniti G-Line, seventh-generation Dodge Charger, third-generation Dodge Challenger, and fifth and sixth-generation Chevrolet Camaro being common targets for car thieves.
 In some cases, a likely stolen car is set on fire to erase evidence.

 Activities

-Common activities at sideshows include doughnuts and ghostriding.
+Common activities at sideshows include screeching tires, doughnuts and ghostriding.
 The latter involves driving a car, opening the door and climbing out, sometimes onto the hood, sometimes standing or dancing next to the car while it continues to roll.
 Violent incidents, including fights and shootings, sometimes occur at the events.